Botanical Name: Citrus medica var. sarcodactylis

 Blooms: Spring to Summer.

 Fruit: Citrus that resembles the hands of Buddha.
-6" to 12" fruit.
+6 to 12 inch fruit.

 Form: Shrubby, open form tree.